 How to Improve Phone Etiquette in Your Small BusinessKelly

-A survey by Office HQ found that a mishandled phone call doesn’t only impact the caller, as the vast majority will tell friends and family to avoid a business if the call wasn’t satisfactory.
+A survey by Office HQ found that a mishandled phone call doesn’t only impact the caller but also the business, as the vast majority will tell friends and family to avoid a business if the call wasn’t satisfactory.

-So how can your business outshine the rest with the service you provide over the phone?
+So, how can your business outshine the rest with better service over phone ?

 This sounds obvious, but each phone call should begin by welcoming the customer to your business or your department and by you introducing yourself.

 For example, ‘Thank you for calling Cashflow Manager customer service, this is Fred’.

 Any phone interaction should also start by getting the caller’s first name, remembering it correctly, and then using it in conversation.
 It makes the conversation feel more friendly and personal.

 It also includes tone, as over the phone it is the only way for the caller to identify your mood.
 This means your tone must be inviting to the caller, not over the top, but one that lets the customer know you are eager to assist them.

 Practice ‘Active Listening’

 Focus your attention on the caller.
 When your customers call up, stop what you are doing and focus your attention on them.
 Listen actively to the caller, take notes and repeat their query back to them so you’re both clear about what they are asking.
 This will help you to give the best service possible to your caller.